LuaCreationist/BoneMan/README.md

 ## Using this code

 To use this script, you're going to need to install a code editor for Java, I use IntelliJ.

-You'll then need the appropriate installation on Java on your computer, and the Epicbot API located on their website.
+You'll then need the appropriate installation of Java on your computer, and the Epicbot API located on their website.

 ## Things that could be improved